-Learn about scented geraniums whose foliage is the star of the show.
+Scented geraniums.
+They are not your grandmother's large-flowered plants but those whose foliage is the star of the show.
 There are many different varieties and many grow well indoors during the winter.

-Did you know that there are more than 100 varieties of scented geraniums in with interesting varieties such as mint, rose, apple, apricot, nutmeg, lemon, orange, lime, ginger, cinnamon and coconut?
-These are not the mass produced geraniums you see in every garden center in the spring.
+Did you know that there are more than 100 varieties of scented geraniums in with interesting varieties such as mint, rose, apple, apricot, nutmeg, lemon, orange, lime, ginger, cinnamon, and coconut?

 A true geranium, though related, is a hardy perennial and a totally different plant.
 You can read more about hardy perennial geraniums here.

 Scented geraniums are prized more for their leaves and produce small delicate flowers.
 Both the flowers and leaves are edible.
 A common use in cooking is making a scented geranium pound cake lining the pan with scented geranium leaves.
 Another is making scented geranium sugar by layering the leaves in a jar of sugar.
 After a week or so you will have scented sugar to use as you wish.

 Place them in a sunny window and water well once a week.
 In late spring start acclimating them to the outdoors again by gradually leaving them outside for a few hours during the day and bring them back inside at night.
 Increase the amount of time daily until the nighttime temperature reach over 50 degrees.

 I've read that they can be trained as a standard which I think would be beautiful and may even try training one myself.
-In the meantime I enjoy rubbing the leaves as I walk by and enjoying their wonderful scent.
+In the meantime, I enjoy rubbing the leaves as I walk by and enjoying their wonderful scent.